TatuLaras/ebb/README.md

 ## Tools
 To make this project fun, I'm choosing to develop this game in a very suckless way with just Raylib and C.
+At this current point in time there is not a lot of code in this repository, it's mostly assets.
-To accomplish some of the game-enginy things I make my own tools, which are listed below:
+Most of the programming work happens on the game developent tools I'm making for this game, which are listed below:

 - [Bricklayer](https://github.com/TatuLaras/bricklayer): A simple model viewer with hot-reloading capabilites to simplify texture editing with Aseprite.
 It's designed with my personal asset system in mind, where for each asset there is a single .obj and .aseprite file in the assets folder.
 - [Noble](https://github.com/TatuLaras/noble): A scene editor designed for quickly building scenes in a grid-based fashion with a searchable dmenu-style list of all my assets.
 You can also edit the scene lighting and skybox.
 Features such as terrain editing are planned.